flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/hyd.md

         - HYD G(Y) RSVR LEVEL LO
         - HYD G(Y) RSVR AIR PRESS LO.
     - The FAULT light goes off, when the flight crew selects OFF.
-However, in case of an overheat, the FAULT light will remain on, until the overheat disappears.
+However, in case of an overheat, the FAULT light will remain on, until the overheat condition disappears.

 ### ENG PMP A+B DISC pb